-The figure shows the termite species composition in four different areas (colors) of the Amazonian forest.
-In this graph is clear that plots in the same area tend to have the same species composition, but could dispersal explain all aspects of these communities?
+The figure shows the termite species composition in four different sites (colors) of the Amazonian forest.
+In this graph, plots within the same site are close to each other, meaning that they have similar species composition.
+Both the environment and dispersal limitation could explain this pattern

 I'm a PhD candidate in Dr. Nicholas Gotelli's lab at University of Vermont.
 I work with biological communities at the Brazilian Amazonia, mainly with termites.
 Currently, I am also involved on collaborative projects on plant and small-mammal community ecology at the Brazilian Atlantic forest.(click here to see the projects which I am involved).
 My main research interests are to understand how biological communities are distributed in space and time and disentangle which processes were responsible for such patterns.